Director Barry Cook remembers the Peoples of Walt Disney Feature Animation Florida

 Meanwhile, Cook landed the director’s gig on the next Roger Rabbit short, Trail Mix-Up, which had its theatrical run in front of A Far Off Place (1993).
-Another short, Hare In My Soup, was canceled after relations between Disney and Steven Spielberg’s production shingle, Amblin Entertainment, soured.
+Another short, Hare In My Soup, was canceled after relations soured between Disney and Steven Spielberg’s production shingle, Amblin Entertainment.
 Despite his involvement in two of the previous three Roger Rabbit shorts, Cook “was not involved” with Soup.

 Instead, Cook was involved with something bigger – much bigger – for WDFA Florida: its first full-length feature.
-Disney execs saw fitting that the Florida studio should craft the 36th entry in the company’s official animation canon – an honor previously held by only the Burbank studio.
+Disney execs saw fitting that the Florida studio should craft the 36th entry in the company’s official animation canon.

 Given the positive reception to his short films, Cook was selected to direct the film, its tentative titles including The Legend Of Mulan, The Legend Of Fa Mulan and Legend Of A Warrior.
 Certain aspects of the film had to be completed at the Walt Disney Feature Animation headquarters in Burbank, given the Florida studio’s infancy in feature-length productions.
 Hence, Cook returned to Burbank for two years, while character animator Tony Bancroft joined the project as a co-director in Florida just as storyboarding commenced.
 In January 1995, work commenced on Mulan, budgeted around $90 million.